matthewaubert/blog-api/README.md

     "_id": "662ab91421be18d008e14500",
     "title": "New Post Replaced",
     "slug": "new-post-replaced",
-    "text": "This is the text of a replaced post!", "user": "661d55e453a14e1c7458e23a",
+    "content": "This is the content of a replaced post!", "user": "661d55e453a14e1c7458e23a",
     "isPublished": false,
     "tags": ["replaced", "post"],